Flight/clocks/README.md

 1. Clone the repo.
 2. Generate the certificate for weatherapi.com

-   `echo -n | openssl s_client -connect 192.168.50.100:443 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > main.temperature_from_api/api_weatherapi_com.pem`
+   `echo -n | openssl s_client -connect 192.168.50.100:443 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > main/temperature_from_api/api_weatherapi_com.pem`

+3. Generate a certificate for the OTA Updates:

+   `openssl req -x509 -newkey rsa:2048 -keyout ota.pem -out main/ota_update/ota.pem -days 365 -nodes`

-3. Change the settings.
+4. Change the settings.
    ![Settings](settings.jpeg)

+## Run the project

+Run the project using the **ESP-IDF Build, Flash and Monitor** button (number 6 on the screenshot).

 ## OTA Wi-Fi Updates

+### Initial Checklist

-Don't forget to fill the **Flash size** according to the settings screenshot (> 4 MB is needed for OTA).
-Same for the **Partition table** and **Firmware upgrade endpoint URL** in the Clocks OTA Update section.
+- **Flash size** according to the settings on the screenshot (> 4 MB is needed for OTA).

-1. Generate a certificate:
-   `openssl req -x509 -newkey rsa:2048 -keyout ota.pem -out main/ota_update/ota.pem -days 365 -nodes`
+- **Partition table** in settings
+- **Firmware upgrade endpoint URL** in the Clocks OTA Update section.
+- Generated the **certificate** in `main/ota_update/ota.pem`.

+### Run OTA Update

-2. Run OTA web-server from any folder:
+1. Run OTA web-server from any folder:

    `openssl s_server -WWW -key ota.pem -cert ota.pem -port 8070`

    Please don't forget to fill the server name on this step (your local IP address):

    `Common Name (e.g. server FQDN or YOUR name) []: 192.168.50.100`

-3. Drop the file `clocks.bin` to that folder or setup the build to generate the output file in that folder.
+2. Drop the file `clocks.bin` to that folder or setup the build to generate the output file in that folder.

-4. Restart the ESP32.
+3. Restart the ESP32.
 It will automatically start update process in 10 seconds after boot.

 ## Folder contents

-The project **clocks** contains one source file in C language [main.c](main/main.c).
+The project **clocks** contains the entry point file in C language [main.c](main/main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets